-The Department also coordinates two joint programs with the Graduate School of Biomedical Sciences at the Medical College of Wisconsin: the PhD in Functional Imaging, and the M.S. in Healthcare Technologies Management (H.C.T.M).
+The Department also coordinates one joint program with the Graduate School of Biomedical Sciences at the Medical College of Wisconsin: the M.S. in Healthcare Technologies Management (H.C.T.M).

 Any of these programs may be pursued on a full-time or part-time basis.
 A residency period is required for the doctoral programs.